bayuhendra/eProcurement-2017/README.md

-# skk-migas-2017
+# Agit-EProcurement-2017
-Repository for skk-migas project
+Repository for Agit-Eprocurement-2017 project